13-CF/afetch/README.md

 Fast and simple system info (for UNIX based operating systems) written in POSIX compliant C99, that can be configured at compile time by editing the <a href="src/config.h">config.h</a> file.
 It uses the C Preprocessor to implement config options at compile time. <br> <br>

 <h3> Why use afetch? </h3>
 afetch is written in C99, meaning that it should be able to be compiled with almost all C compilers.
-As well as being written in a very fast language, it's multithreaded.
-This makes it even faster, as well as distinguishing it from similar programs written is POSIX sh.
-The only limitations it has is the speed of your distros package manager! </p>
+As well as being written in a very fast language.
+The only bottleneck it has is the speed of your distros package manager! </p>

 **Requirements**
 *  `/etc/os-release` file for package count on Linux
 *  A C compiler
 *  A <a href="https://en.wikipedia.org/wiki/C_POSIX_library">compatible C standard library</a> implementation
-*  pthreads

 **Package count supported**